-Information about critical judgements in applying accounting policies that have the most significant effect on the amounts recognised are in the areas of estimation probability of employee long service leave, measurement of share based payments and the recoverability of investments and inventories.
+Information about critical estimates in applying accounting policies that have the most significant effect on the amounts recognised are in the areas of employee long service leave, measurement of share based payments and the recoverability of investments and inventories.

 3. Significant accounting policies